 Kids get more cavities than adults… MYTH.
 This just isn’t true.
 Adults on the most part get faaaaar more tooth-decay issues on average than children.
 So next time you think of eating that Twinky before bedtime… think again.

 You’ll need to replace your fillings… MYTH… FACT… MACT?
 Fillings may need replacing but it depends on several factors: Do you regularly brush your teeth (ie twice a day)?
 Do you floss?
-Do you regularly see your dentist?
+Do you regularly see your dentist idaho falls?
 Do you have any underlying issues?
 Are you prone to tooth decay?
 Have you had a traumatic accident.
 This being said… and assuming a typical lifestyle, eating habits, hygiene habits and such… you shouldn’t need to have a filling replaced.

 So, we hope this has been helpful, if you liked this post please feel free to share it using the social media share buttons below.
 For now, it’s good bye… but please do check back for future posts, insights and news.